maikewu/forms/docs/fields/25-prefill-rules.md

 </details>

 ---
-`input` can be a seperate source that already contains informations, e.g. a work order, or a own defined input value, that should be prepopulate to the form
+`input` can be a separate source that already contains information, e.g. a work order, or a own defined input value, that should be prepopulate to the form

 <details>